sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 ### Opening Bass Gambits
 Plot and sing each bass gambit before notating: use your ear and eye before your pencil.
 Plan linearly and check vertically.
 Identify the harmonic intervals by number between the staves.

+# Chapter 8 - Chordal Succession
+## Chords
+Refer to the first supplementary chapter...

+## Tenor and Alto
+The normal vocal ranges of both inner voices span compound fifth:
+- tenor: from an octave below middle C to a fifth above
+- alto: from a fourth below middle C to a ninth above

+However, in homophony, their ranges rarely exceed a sixth.

+### Voice Spacing
+When SAT sound adjacent chord tones, **closed postion**.
+When one (sometimes 2) chord tones are skipped between soprano and alto or alto and tenor, **open position**.

+### Voice Crossing and Voice Overlap

+**Voice crossing**: When two voices momentarily trade positions, the higher voice becoming the lower.

+**Voice overlap**: When the higher of two voices moves to a tone lower than the preceding tone of the lower voice; or conversely, when the lower voice moves to a tone higher than the preceding tone of the higher voice.

+### Chord Doubling
+Any chord tone can be doubled, however, as each chord of our homophony must be complete.
+The cadential tonic is exceptional; see **The Authentic Cadence**.

+### Consecutive Perfect Intervals
+Two voices in *parallel* motion should not be sound the same perfect interval in direct succession, whether it be a unison, a fifth, or an octave.

+### Figured Bass
+Numbers are employed below the bass to indicate the intervals formed between bass and each of the upper voices.

+## The Authentic Cadence

 # Chapter 12 - Tonic Confirmation '